-The proposed Pipers Flat coal conveyor will directly impact one area of Aboriginal Potential Archaeological Deposit (PAD 7)..
+The proposed Pipers Flat coal conveyor will directly impact one area of Aboriginal Potential Archaeological Deposit (PAD 7).
 As noted in section 7.1.1 it is not considered that PAD 7 meets the threshold required for testing.

 The potential impact to the identified Aboriginal sites and areas of archaeological potential cannot be avoided by realignment of the rail line and conveyor.
+Since 2007 the rail loop has been realigned and there will be different impacts compared to those assessed in 2007, however impacts cannot be negated entirely given the abundance of PADs identified in the area.
 Some form of assessment of the presence and significance of sites within the PADs is therefore required.
 The potential impact of the development proposals on the archaeological record could then be defined and informed management and mitigative measures could be provided for these areas.